 The view is utterly spectacular, a giant waterhole surrounded by tall gorge walls and a pretty waterfall running into it.

-There’s a big sign telling you that there is no safe way in or out of the pool.
-The only way in is to jump and as there are submerged rocks in the water this can lead to severe injury and even death.
+There’s a big sign telling you that there is no safe way into or out of the pool.
+The only way in is to jump and as there are submerged rocks in the water this can lead to severe injury and sadly numerous accidents have occurred here.

 Regardless of this, it’s a lovely spot to sit and relax and there are plenty of other swimming spots nearby, so it is very much worth the visit despite the fact you can’t swim.

-If you want to get a good view of the whole Mermaid Pool it’s worth heading back on to the main trail and following it for 800m when you’ll come to Mermaids Lookdown Viewpoint - from here you can really see why it’s one of the most beautiful waterfalls in the Southern Highlands.
+If you want to get a good view of the whole of Mermaid Pool it’s worth heading back onto the main trail and following it for 500m when you’ll come to Mermaids Lookdown Viewpoint - from here you can really see why it’s one of the most beautiful waterfalls in the Southern Highlands.

-See Thru Pool - the closest safe swimming spot to the car park
+See Thru Pool - the closest waterfall swimming spot to the car park

-The walk to See Thru Pool - 3km return, easy grade
+The walk to See Thru Pool - 2.2km return, easy grade

-If you want to go for a swim and don’t want to walk too far, your best bet is See Thru Pool.
+If you want to go for a swim beneath a waterfall and don’t want to walk too far, your best bet is See Thru Pool.
 It’s a gorgeous swimming spot with easy access into and out of the water.

 The pool is nice and deep, although there are some submerged rocks which you bump into occasionally when swimming.

-To get to the pool follow the yellow splashes on the rocks for 1.1km and when you reach the tree with the yellow markings, you take the path marked as ‘ST’.
+To get to the pool follow the yellow splashes on the rocks and when you reach the tree with the yellow markings, you take the path marked as ‘ST’.

-To continue onto Mermaid Pool, retrace your steps for 200m and take the path on the left which is marked by white paint and heads uphill.
+To continue onto Mermaid Pool, retrace your steps and take the path on the left which is marked by white paint and heads uphill.

 The full Tahmoor Gorge Circuit